Alan Barber: Bio

 Not much encouragement from the senior snapper.
 ‘Your pictures are crap, look at the work of my staff - no you can’t have a job even though your pic is on the front of the paper' - I listened and upped my game.

 I've now done most kinds of editorial and commercial work available in these parts and I’m still listening and learning.
-My pictures have made the Herald Sun, The Age and the Australian and I've worked with a wide range of local, multinational, not-for-profit, sports and government organisations.
-I know I'm not crap but recognise the brilliance of other people (such as Mark Tucker, Trente Parke, James Russell and Chase Jarvis).
-I'm still working on upping my game.
+My pictures have made the Age, Herald Sun, the Australian and scores of regional titles and I've worked with a wide range of local, multinational, not-for-profit, sports and government organisations.

 I still haven't owned a Nikon F2